jupyter/nbdime/docs/source/diffing.rst

 A sequence diff entry is a list of action, index and argument (except for deletion):

-    * ["-", index]: delete entry at index
-    * ["+", index, newvalue]: insert single newvalue before index
-    * ["--", index, n]: delete n entries starting at index
+    * ["addrange", index, n]: delete n entries starting at index
-    * ["++", index, newvalues]: insert sequence newvalues before index
+    * ["removerange", index, newvalues]: insert sequence newvalues before index
-    * ["!", index, diff]: patch value at index with diff
+    * ["patch", index, diff]: patch value at index with diff

-Possible simplification: Remove single-item insert/delete for sequences.